shadow-robot/optoforce/README.md

 # optoforce
-ROS packages for the Optoforce sensor
+This repository contains ROS packages for the USB version of the Optoforce sensor.

+Have a look in the `optoforce` folder for more information.